arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 ![Alvik's Robot](assets/getting-started.jpg)

-Welcome to your first experience with Alvik, your companion for exploring robotics and programming.
-In this guide, we'll walk you through setting up your Alvik and starting your journey into block based.
+Welcome to your first steps with Alvik, your companion for exploring robotics and programming.
+In this guide, we'll walk you through setting up your Alvik and starting your journey with block based language.

 ## What’s Included in the Box